dsoares/roundcube-rcguard/README.md

 Use the files within SQL/ to create the database layout required for rcguard.
 The table should be created in the database used by Roundcube.

-Please note that this plugin requires reCAPTCHA keys to work properly.
+Please note that this plugin requires reCAPTCHA API keys to work properly.
 They can be obtained from http://www.google.com/recaptcha.

 Customizing reCAPTCHA